- Colour Patch Test

 5. Apply your dye following the above Dyeing Instructions from Apply Dye to Dry Hair.

-**Leave your dye on for at least an hour, the longer the better**
+**Leave your dye on for at least 60 mins, the longer the better!
+We recommend leaving white dyes and toners on for several hours.**

 Dyeing Without Pre-Lightening